-In the third evaluation, we vary the number of ACs, while fixing the number of channels at 12.
-We simulate the number of ACs from 5 to 50.
+In the third evaluation, we vary the number of access points, while fixing the number of channels at 12.
+We simulate the number of access points from 5 to 50.
 Other settings are the same as the first simulation.
 In this evaluation, we also repeat each simulation until the convergence level $10^{-4}$ is reached.

-Figure 5(b) shows that both the system-wide throughput of AMPLE and anarchical NE increase with the number of ACs.
+Figure 5(b) shows that both the system-wide throughput of AMPLE and anarchical NE increase with the number of access points.
 However, AMPLE's throughput is larger than that of anarchical NE, and the gap between AMPLE and anarchical NE grows with the number of nodes.

-We also record the average utilisation of a channel in the third evaluation.
-Here, channel utilisation means the average number of ACs allocated to each channel.
-Figure 5(c) shows that the channel utilisation of AMPLE is always higher than that of anarchical NE.
+We also record the average utilization of a channel in the third evaluation.
+Here, channel utilization means the average number of access points allocated to each channel.
+Figure 5(c) shows that the channel utilization of AMPLE is always higher than that of anarchical NE.

-In the forth evaluation, we vary the average degree of the ACs from 1 to 20, while the other settings are the same as the first simulation.
+In the forth evaluation, we vary the average degree of the access points from 1 to 20, while the other settings are the same as the first simulation.
 Figure 5(d) shows that the system-wide throughput of both AMPLE and anarchical NE decreases when the network become more and more denser.
 However, AMPLE still always achieve better average system-wide throughput than anarchical NE.